geocoder-php/GeocoderServiceProvider/README.md

 By default, the `geocoder.provider` service uses FreeGeoIP and the `geocoder.adapter` service uses the cURL adapter.
 Override these services to use the adapter/provider you want.

+See [the Geocoder documentation](http://geocoder-php.org/Geocoder/) for a list of available adapters and providers.

 ## Licence